Produce

 Room Temperature Safety

-Fresh parsley should not be left at room temperature for more than 2 hours.
-If the temperature is above 90°F (32°C), it should not be left out for more than 1 hour.
+Perishable foods should not be left out at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), this time is reduced to 1 hour.

 Expert Tips